 The market is full of varieties of green tea.
-You can always pick the classic ones or the something else which you feel better to try on.
+You can always pick the classic ones or something else which you feel better trying on.
 Here’s a list of different varieties of green tea available across.

 - Jasmine green tea